bedapub/splicekit/README.md

 **Important**

-Refseq and Ensembl GTF files are 1-indexed. bksnake results are also 1-indexed.
-When we read files from refseq/ensembl/bksnake, we perform -1 on all coordinates to keep this in line with other coordinate structures inside splicekit (which are all 0-indexed).
+Refseq and Ensembl GTF files are 1-indexed.
+When we read files from refseq/ensembl, we perform -1 on all coordinates to keep this in line with other coordinate structures inside splicekit (which are all 0-indexed).

 </details>